madetech/architecture-handbook/learning_paths/introduction_to_software_architecture.md

 ### Other roles you might see

-Integration architect, Security Architect.
-Data Architect
+Integration architect, Solution Architect, Security Architect, Data Architect

 ## The Modern 'Digital' Architect

 The emergence of the Digital Architect.

-Developers are also architects.
+Where we consider all Developers as playing a part in the architecture role.

 # Expectations of a Digital Architect